Need to know

 Smokers can light up in communal areas and outside, but not in the bedrooms.

-This is one for adults only: leave the little Smiths at home.
+Over-15s are welcome, but this is one for adults, so leave the little Smiths at home.